acaranta/docker-backuper/README.md

 You have been warned ;)

 ##TODO
-* add a way to nicely name the tar files ?
+- add a way to nicely name the tar files ?
-* add a way to timestamp the tar files and let the user choose different restore points ?
+- add a way to timestamp the tar files and let the user choose different restore points ?
-* Review all the metadata parameters that still needs to be restored :
-* * ro or rw volumes
+- Review all the metadata parameters that still needs to be restored (ie : ro or rw volumes)
-* * ...

 ##DISCLAIMER
 Please TEST your backup/restore procedure, your data, etc ... this is provided as-is and does not garantee anything ! ;)